Ep. #658: Roger Daltrey, Kellyanne Conway, Joshua Green

 If you can't afford a happy meal, you're going to be angry.

-One of the reasons younger people, low-income people, are angry is because the inflation really does hit, even if the overall wages have risen somewhat since Biden has been president.
+One of the reason younger people, low-income people, are angry is because the inflation really does hit, even if the overall wages have risen somewhat. since Biden has been president.

-It was a perfect storm of all sorts of things that caused inflation.
+It was a perfect storm of all sorts of things that caused all inflation.

 I think that's the biggest part of it.

-And Trump did it, and Biden did it.
+And Trump did it and Biden did it.
+Everybody did it.

 I think a lot of this election, though, is about